mattermost/mattermost-test-management/data/test-cases/mobile-v2/mobile-draft/7-multiple-teams-scheduled-message.md

 ---
 # (Required) Ensure all values are filled up
-name: "Schedule messages in different teams"
+name: "User should be able to Schedule messages in different teams"
 status: Active
 priority: Normal
 folder: Mobile Draft